FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 a child of a `<field>` element, or it may apply to one use case of the field by placing it within a `<fieldRef>` element.

-Globally unique value is required for all instances of a field
+A globally unique value is required for all instances of a field.

+**Example:** Globally unique values.

 ```xml
 <fixr:field id="11" name="ClOrdID" presence="required">